 Campers who have a dietary restriction should be aware of their own restrictions and allergies, however, that is no problem for us!
 We have several options in the case that a camper has any special dietary needs.
 Parents may send their campers to camp with their meals.
 In this case, a special refrigerator in the kitchen with access ONLY made by campers with food in that refrigerator, the kitchen staff and lead of the kitchen.
 This can be anything from special milk, meat, vegetarian/vegan substitutes, etc. Campers also have the option to purchase vegan, vegetarian, gluten-free, and dairy free items from the dining hall's gift shop attached and accessible from the main dining area.
 In the case that a camper has an allergy to a particular item, camp staff in all and that camper's cabin staff are made aware, and help a camper keep track of any allergens in the meal option.
 Campers have access to ingredient boxes and can always ask the kitchen staff and directors for clarifications.
-Lastly, we take special precautions for nut allergies that includes keeping peanut butter at ONE location in the dining area and peanut butter jars never come to a cabin's table or to any other spot than the PB&J table.
-We also, do not use communal cleaning rags to clean up any peanut butter as to not spread the oils.
+Lastly, we take special precautions for nut allergies, that includes keeping the peanut butter at ONE location in the dining area.
+Peanut butter jars never come to a cabin's table or to any other spot than the PB&J table.
+We, also, do not use communal cleaning rags to clean up any peanut butter as to not spread the oils.

 How do I know if my child is ready to go to a sleep away camp?

 Camp has been known to help campers gain independence and learn some soft skills in communication, cooperation, and kindness.
 All kids can benefit from this!
 It's hard to say that one indicator is universal for all future campers, but we would suggest just asking your child if he or she is ready!
 Opening up the conversation at first can be all the answer you need.
 We don't at all want any camper to be "forced" into camp or a situation that they are not ready for, but we find that while going to sleep-away camp for the first time may be scary, the benefits that our campers walk away with greatly overshadow their initial trepidations.
-But sometimes the real questions is "How do I know when I am ready to send my child to sleep-away camp?".
-Sometimes, a parent's own fears keep a camper from growing here at camp.
-Try sleep-overs, overnight stays at the grandparents or friends, or weekend trips away from home!
-Those may be helpful indicators for how to determine you and your camper's readiness.
+But sometimes the real questions are "How do I know when I am ready to send my child to sleep-away camp?".
+Sometimes, a parent's own fear keeps a camper from growing here at camp.
+Try sleepovers, overnight stays at the grandparents or friends, or weekend trips away from home!
+These may be helpful indicators for how to determine you and your camper's readiness.
 If you'd like to talk more about your camper's readiness, give us a call!

 How long should my camper attend?

 Every camper is different and how long they should attend is entirely up to you.
 You should base that decision on your family's summer schedule and your camper's readiness for sleep-away camp.
 However, if the formation of strong friendships is a goal, we recommend at least two weeks.
 Campers are able to build stronger bonds over the course of two weeks.
 They are given more time to connect with cabin mates and counselors and feel more comfortable in their surroundings.
 Two weeks may also be the amount of time that some campers need to feel most comfortable at camp.
 Program wise, campers are able to participate in more classes and have the chance to retake old courses and try new ones!
-Evening activities also change up in the second week of camp to include the incredible Flup a Flar- a water relay race!
+Evening activities also change up in the second week of camp to include the incredible Floop-a-Flar, a water relay race!